marianobarrios/tls-channel/README.md

 Version 1.5 saw the advent of [SSLEngine](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLEngine.html) as the official way of doing TLS over NIO sockets.
 This API has been the official option for more than a decade.
 However, it has severe shortcomings:

 - No streaming support.
 SSLEngine does not do any I/O, or keep any buffers.
 It does all cryptographic operations on user-managed buffers (but, confusingly, at the same time keeps internal state associated with the TLS connection).
-This no-data but stateful API is just not what users expect or are used to, and indeed not what the rest of the industry has standarized on.
+This no-data but stateful API is just not what users expect or are used to, and indeed not what the rest of the industry has standardized on.
-- Even considering the constrains, the API is unnecessarily convoluted, with too big a surface, and many incorrect interactions just not prevented at compile-time.
+- Even considering the constraints, the API is unnecessarily convoluted, with too big a surface, and many incorrect interactions just not prevented at compile-time.
 It's just extremely hard to use correctly.
 - No support for server-side SNI handling.

 #### What to do